sodadata/docs/soda/quick-start-databricks-pipeline.md

 # Test data quality in a Databricks pipeline
 *Last modified on {% last_modified_at %}*

 Use this guide as an example for how to set up and use Soda to test the quality of data in a Databricks pipeline.
-Automatically catch data quality issues after ingestion or transformation, and before using the data to train a machine learning model to prevent negative downstream impact.
+Automatically catch data quality issues after ingestion or transformation, and before using the data to train a machine learning model.

 [Jump to Databricks notebooks](#invoke-soda-in-databricks-notebooks)